nvpro-samples/vk_raytracing_tutorial_KHR/raytrace_tutorial/16_ray_query/README.md

 This tutorial implements a sophisticated Monte Carlo path tracer with the following advanced features:

 New to acronyms like BRDF, BSDF, PDF, NEE, or MIS?
-Read the plain-language guide: [/docs/rendering_concepts.md](/docs/rendering_concepts.md).
+Read the [plain-language rendering guide](/docs/concepts/rendering.md).

 ### Key Path Tracing Features